getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 Written in C++, the getML engine is the core of the suite and does all the heavy lifting.
 It is responsible for data management, feature engineering, and machine learning.

 !!! note
-    If you are using the Python API, there is no need to separately install or manage the engine.
+    If you are using the Python API on Linux, there is no need to separately install or manage the engine.
 It will be installed automatically via `pip install getml`.

 [](){#engine-start-engine}
 ### Starting the engine